RankOOD -- Class Ranking-based Out-of-Distribution Detection: Results

 \subsection{Ablation Study}

 \textbf{Subset of Ranks:}

-In Fig.~\ref{fig:rank_selection} (left), we compare the OOD detection performance on CIFAR-100 when training with three types of rank subsets; Top ranks subset uses the top-N class ranks, Bottom ranks subset uses the lowest N-1 ranks with rank-0 and Top-Bottom subset consists of the first half and second half of the previous two subsets, respectively.
+In Fig.~\ref{fig:rank_selection} (left), we evaluate OOD detection on CIFAR-100 when training with three types of rank subsets; Top ranks subset uses the top-N class ranks, Bottom ranks subset uses the lowest N-1 ranks with rank-0 and Top-Bottom combines the top-N/2 and botom-N/2 class ranks, respectively.
 Since the selection of rankings is not only crucial for OOD detection performance but also for ID accuracy, we illustrate the right sub-figure according to the same three subsets.
 As shown, using only the Top ranks yields lower ID accuracy since it focuses on separating semantically similar classes.
-In contrast, including Bottom or both Top–Bottom ranks improves ID accuracy by exposing the model to semantically dissimilar classes.
-Both Top and Bottom rank subsets exhibit unstable AUROC when trained with a small number of ranks.
+In contrast, including Bottom or both Top–Bottom ranks improve ID accuracy by exposing the model to semantically dissimilar classes.
+Both the top and Bottom rank subsets exhibit unstable AUROC when trained with a small number of ranks.
 This behavior arises because the Top ranks primarily distinguish semantically similar class variations, leading to dominance of near-OOD samples, whereas the Bottom ranks, in high-level learns to differentiate highly dissimilar classes compared to rank-0 via logit separations, reducing sensitivity to near-OOD regions.
 When selecting Top-Bottom ranks, after a certain point, the performance decreases as the ranks introduce more noise.
 Empirically, selecting the top $10$ and bottom $10$ ranks ($N{=}20$) achieves the best balance - maximizing ID accuracy and maintaining high AUROC.
-This demonstrates that enforcing Listwise ranking across semantically diverse ranks enhances OOD discrimination.
+This shows that enforcing Listwise ranking across semantically diverse ranks enhances OOD detection.
 We observed these numbers based on an $\alpha = 1.0$ and a logit threshold of $0.95$. \\ \textbf{Ablation of $\alpha$ and Logit threshold:}